indimail/indimail-virtualdomains/.github/README-indimail.md

 IndiMail has a feature called <b>CHECKRECIPIENT</b> which allows indimail to check in a SMTP session, if the recipient to whom the mail is being addressed exists.
 Enabling <b>CHECKRECIPIENT</b> alows [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) to reject such users at SMTP rather than later during the actual delivery to the mailbox.
 Due to spam, in most of the cases, the Return Path will be forged or undeliverable.
 Hence you will be left with a condition where plenty of bounces will be left on your system, impacting the performance of your messaging system.

-<b>CHECKRECIPIENT</b> can also be used to reject mails for inactive users, overquota users and users who do not have the privilege to receive mails. <b>CHECKRECIPIENT</b> can be enabled by setting the environment variable <b>CHECKRECIPIENT</b> to one of the following values
+<b>CHECKRECIPIENT</b> can also be used to reject mails for inactive users, overquota users and users who do not have the privilege to receive mails. <b>CHECKRECIPIENT</b> can be enabled by setting the environment variable **CHECKRECIPIENT** to one of the following values

 1. Reject the user if not present in IndiMail's MySQL database
 2. Reject the user if not present in IndiMail's MySQL database and not found through <u>recipients</u> extension